Xarxa6/hackathon/README.md

 - `source env/bin/activate`
 - `pip install -r requirements.txt`

+Then install the nltk packages:
+- `python -m nltk.downloader all`

 If you want to boot the api in your local computer, add exec permissions to boot.sh file using `chmod +x sys/boot.sh`.
 Also, make sure you have a local postgres db booted up.
 For mac users there's a utility app that will make your life easier: http://postgresapp.com/ See `src/config/reference.json` to know what username and password to create.

 Then boot api issuing from root folder `./sys/boot.sh`.